A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, STEM industries are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Montana, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than 22 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
+For Montana, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, more than 13 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
 More than 36 percent of the students earning engineering PhDs in the state in recent years were also noncitizens.
+By 2020, Montana will need to fill 20,980 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

-Share of Engineering PhD recipients who were temporary residents: 36.4%
+Share of Engineering PhD recipients who were temporary residents

 Immigration Reform = Economic Growth in Montana